 £300 (inc VAT) – One-off day of exploration.

 £2400 (inc VAT) – One full day per week for a full term

 (Half days and CPD options are also available)

-If you would like to discuss a Curriculum Enrichment programme for your school in more detail, please contact Carly Henderson, our Head of Learning and Engagement on email@example.com or 0161 785 7008.
+If you would like to discuss a Curriculum Enrichment programme for your school in more detail, please contact Sarah Eastaff, our Learning and Engagement Officer: Education on email@example.com or 0161 785 7008.